fscx-projects/FSharp.Compiler.Service.Visitors/README.md

 ### Inheritable visitor implementation:

-* "Inheritable filter" is using for traditional visitor patterns with F#'s AST.
+* "Inheritable visitor" is using for traditional visitor patterns with F#'s AST.
   * If you are implemented visitor class inherit from "AstInheritableVisitor" class.
   * "AstInheritableVisitor" are abstract classes, generic version and non-generic version.
   * Generic argument is "Context type".
 Context is depending any information holds for your implementations.
 Implicit applied "NoContext" type for non-generic version.